Skip to content

 • Use an exersaucer or baby jumper (when age appropriate).

 At bedtime, offer a feeding before bath time.
-Many bathtubs naturally hold baby in an upright position, so it serves as a great activity to break up feeding and sleep while still maintaining the position necessary to decrease reflux concerns.
+Many bathtubs naturally hold a baby in an upright position, so it serves as a great activity to break up feeding and sleep while still maintaining the position necessary to decrease reflux concerns.

 For night feedings, your little one will, most likely, fall asleep while being held upright.
 This is okay and to be expected.